-Human Trafficking Comes to Tampa
+Human Trafficking in Tampa

 Human Trafficking Comes to Tampa Human trafficking is not just a growing global concern – it is a local problem, too.
 A recent New Channel 8 report revealed that Tampa has become a hub for human trafficking.
 This horrible epidemic often involves the trading of human beings for sex, drugs or other illegal goods and services.
 Tragically, it is on the rise throughout Florida, with more than 1,900 reported cases of human trafficking in 2016 (a 54 percent increase from the prior year), according to The Palm Beach Post.
 Many of these victims are young adults and teens.
-As personal injury attorneys who are dedicated to helping injured people, our law firm supports laws that combat this ugly crime.
-We are also committed to fighting for justice for those who are victims of human trafficking.

 What Is Human Trafficking?